 Canonical meta tag check

-In a nutshell, the canonical tag communicates to search engines which version of a URL you wish to be displayed in the search results.
-If your website does not have a canonical meta tag, then it’s possible that Google will be unable to decide which page needs to be shown in the search results.
+In a nutshell, the canonical tag tells search engines which version of a URL you want to be displayed in the search results.
+If your website does not have a canonical tag, then it’s possible that Google will be unable to decide which page needs to be shown in the search results.

 What causes content duplication